meteor/meteor/content/deployment.md

 The easiest way to operate your app with confidence is to use Galaxy, the service built by Meteor Development Group specifically to run Meteor apps.

 Galaxy is a distributed system that runs on Amazon AWS.
-If you understand what it takes to run Meteor apps correctly and just how Galaxy works, you’ll come to appreciate Galaxy’s value, and that it will save you a lot of time and trouble.
+If you understand what it takes to run Meteor apps correctly and how Galaxy works, you’ll come to appreciate Galaxy’s value, and that it will save you a lot of time and trouble.
 Most large Meteor apps run on Galaxy today, and many of them have switched from custom solutions they used prior to Galaxy’s launch.

 In order to deploy to Galaxy, you'll need to [sign up for an account](https://www.meteor.com/galaxy/signup), and separately provision a MongoDB database (see below).

 Once you've done that, it's easy to [deploy to Galaxy](http://galaxy-guide.meteor.com/deploy-guide.html).
-You just need to [add some environment variables to your settings file](http://galaxy-guide.meteor.com/environment-variables.html) to point it at your MongoDB, and you can deploy with:
+You need to [add some environment variables to your settings file](http://galaxy-guide.meteor.com/environment-variables.html) to point it at your MongoDB, and you can deploy with:

 ```bash
 DEPLOY_HOSTNAME=galaxy.meteor.com meteor deploy your-app.com --settings production-settings.json